open-voice-interoperability/docs-archived/index.md

 nav_order: 1
 ---

+The main Open Voice Network (OVON) web site is located at <https://openvoicenetwork.org/>.

 ## Open Voice Network (OVON) Technical Documentation

 This repository contains the published and work in progress artifacts, docs, schemas,